xenlock/quickbooks-desktop-python/README.md

 # quickbooks-desktop-python
-forking the following project https://github.com/invisibleroads/inteum-quickbooks-sync
+forking the following project https://github.com/DanHanson82/quickbooks-desktop-python

-It appears to be abandoned for good reason.
-I think most of the planet has moved from Quickbooks desktop except me unforunately.
-Looking to utilize the qbcom and qbxml modules.

 Implementing using celery worker running on a windows machine using activestate active python installation listed below for com module.
 Most of the logic will be performed by outside project running on well behaved operating systems.